"I was delighted to take part in a clinical trial as it has the potential to really help others in the future.”

 - You have had another cancer in the past 2 years apart from successfully treated cancers that doctors don’t expect to come back

-- You have had treatment with SRA737 or any similar drug in the past 6 months
+- You have at any time received treatment with SRA737 or any similar drug, or have received treatment with an ATR inhibitor in the past 6 months

 - You have had a large drop on the number of blood cells after chemotherapy (bone marrow suppression) and your doctor thinks this might happen again

 - You have moderate to severe side effects from previous anti cancer treatments (apart from hair loss or other side effects your doctor thinks will not affect the trial)